solo-io/dev-portal-starter/README.md

 ## Description

 This is an example Solo.io Gloo Platform Dev Portal frontend app, built with [Vite](https://vitejs.dev/), and configured to use React and Typescript.
-It can be used to view information about your APIs and usage plans, add or delete API keys, and view your OpenAPI schemas using an embedded [Redocly UI](https://github.com/Redocly/redoc) or [Swagger UI](https://swagger.io/tools/swagger-ui/) view.
+It can be used to view information about your APIs and usage plans, add or delete API keys, and view your OpenAPI schemas using an embedded [Redoc UI](https://github.com/Redocly/redoc) or [Swagger UI](https://swagger.io/tools/swagger-ui/) view.
 It also can be personalized with images and colors to match your branding and preferences.

 ## Initial Setup